 So encourage your child to play outdoors for at least 30-60 minutes each day, with siblings, friends or as part of a sports team.
 Perhaps you can take a walk or a bike ride with them after work, or throw a Frisbee — essentially helping them get into the habit of having fun without depending on screens.

 If your child has already developed myopia and you want to limit its progression, contact us today.
-Dr. Carole Burns at Myopia Management Center At Professional Vision Care can help reduce or slow down myopia progression so they can live their best life.
+Dr. Carole Burns at Myopia Management Clinic At Professional Vision Care can help reduce or slow down myopia progression so they can live their best life.

 Our practice serves patients from Lewis Center, Westerville, Johnstown, and Northeast Columbus, Ohio and surrounding communities.